multiart/stm32/README.md

 # stm32

-Sample project for use nucleo-stm32f401re board with linux & libopencm3
+Sample project for use with nucleo-stm32f401re board under linux.
+Uses libopencm3 & openocd